graywind/kproject-utility/README.md

 If you want to quickly switch between versions, add ~/.kproj/bin to your current PATH and hit the download button.
 If it detects that the install exists already it will just switch the symlink and not download again.

+Note: This program executes the unzip command directly, if you receive an error there check that it exists.

 ![Downloading the nupkg](/screenshot.png?raw=true "Downloading the nupkg")